 There are a number of benefits that come with performing reverse lunges.
 Many of them are a huge reason they remain a staple in my leg routine!

-How To Reverse Lunges
+How to Do Reverse Lunges Correctly

 So, how do you do a reverse lunge?
 It's actually incredibly simple.
 However, that doesn't make this leg exercise any less effective!
 The biggest challenge will be getting your balance down as you get used to reverse lunges.